 Elina Lim is a storyteller, social justice activist and badass, dragon lady, advertising project manager.
 She comes from Singapore, where food is as vibrant as its multicultural and diverse history.
 Elina started Portland's Invisible Spectrum stories, storytellers of color in the whitest city in America. invisiblespectrumstories.com

-One sentence to describe yourself and where you came from: I come from Singapore, one of the only city/state/countries in the world, it is multicultral/multiracial and filled with some of the best fusion food in the world - just that we just call it food.
+One sentence to describe yourself: I come from Singapore, one of the only city/state/countries in the world, it is multicultral/multiracial and filled with some of the best fusion food in the world - just that we just call it food.

 What will you be presenting on?
 I'll be presenting on my connection with Chinese New Year, as a Singaporean woman and now an immigrant to America.
 My relationship with food and both countries' people.